 The importance of Flamsteed's research meant that the site of the Royal Observatory was used as a point of reference for navigation.
 In 1884 an international convention officially recognised Greenwich as the Prime Meridian, the reference point for longitude measurement around the world.
 The Prime Meridian is very precisely marked by cross-hairs on the Transit Circle telescope.

 The official Zero Meridian Line is also marked by a groove in the cobbled courtyard outside Flamsteed House, and by a line on the brick wall outside the Observatory.
 This external mark usually has visitors lined up to take family photos of people straddling the line; one foot in each hemisphere!

-Also set into the external wall of the Observatory is the Shepherd 24-Hour Gate Clock, one of the first electrically driven public cocks, installed in 1852.
-The dial is set to Greenwich Mean Time (that is, it does not take into account the 1 hour switch to British Summer time).
+Also set into the external wall of the Observatory is the Shepherd 24-Hour Gate Clock, one of the first electrically driven public clocks, installed in 1852.
+The dial is set to Greenwich Mean Time (that is, it does not take into account the 1 hour switch to British Summer Time).
 The clock is accurate to 0.5 of a second.

 The Time Ball

 Atop a corner turret of Flamsteed House is a large red ball on a gilded pole, installed in 1833.
 Every day at precisely one o'clock the ball rises to the top of the pole, then drops to the bottom.
 The ball system was created so that ship captains on the river could set their clocks precisely, and use 'Greenwich Mean Time' for their navigation.
 Time measured from the Royal Observatory ball was the most precisely measured time in the world.